RediSearch/RediSearch/docs/commands/ft.create.md

    - `NOSTEM`: Text attributes can have the NOSTEM argument, which disables stemming when indexing its values.
 This may be ideal for things like proper names.

    - `NOINDEX`: Attributes can have the `NOINDEX` option, which means they will not be indexed.
 This is useful in conjunction with `SORTABLE`, to create attributes whose update using PARTIAL will not cause full reindexing of the document.
-If an attribute has NOINDEX and doesn't have SORTABLE, it is ignored by the index.
+If an attribute has `NOINDEX` and doesn't have `SORTABLE`, it is ignored by the index.

    - `PHONETIC {matcher}`: Declaring a text attribute as `PHONETIC`performs phonetic matching on it in searches by default.
 The obligatory {matcher} argument specifies the phonetic algorithm and language used.
 The following matchers are supported: